lucasmauricio/wallach-ix/README.md

-# Balut
+# Wallach IX

 This is a project to develop **Collection API** for [Arrakis project](https://github.com/lucasmauricio/arrakis).
-The User API is beeing built in Python, using the Flask framework.
+The Collection API is beeing built in Python, using the Flask framework.

 ## Environment's configuration